 Workwell Foundation + MedBridge courses for physical, occupational and speech therapists as well as nurses and other health care providers:

 Long COVID and Fatiguing Illness Recovery Program (Family Health Centers of San Diego, the ECHO Institute, University of Washington and University of Colorado

 Doctors with ME: Doctors with M.E. is the global professional association for medical practitioners and scientists in the field, bringing together leading experts, regional associations and the quarter of a million healthcare professionals with ME.
 Check out their resources, “Putting it into Practice: What NICE ME/CFS means for GPs” & ME/CFS: What Psychiatrists Need to Know

 Chronic Fatigue Syndrome: What Nurses Need to Know, Marianne Bush, BS, RN

 Sample ME/CFS Disability Report, NeuroCognitive Research Institute: This is a quantitative case study of an ME/CFS patient

-Learn more about current ME/CFS Research through the Solve M.E.
+Learn more about current ME/CFS and Long Covid research through the Solve M.E.
 Webinar Series, and sign up for our newsletter.
-You can also find a list of ME/CFS experts and thought leaders here.
+You can also find a list of experts and thought leaders here.
 If you have any questions or need additional information, please contact us.